The Benefits of Ashwagandha

 As an adaptogen, one of the primary benefits of ashwagandha is that it may help to relieve stress by controlling stress mediators including cortisol and heat shock proteins (specifically HSP70).
 Ashwagandha may also reduce the activity of the hypothalamic-pituitary-adrenal system, a regulator of stress response.

-Small-scale studies with fewer than one hundred participants resulted in decreases in perceived stress, decreases in anxiety and lower cortisol levels.
+Small-scale studies with fewer than one hundred participants resulted in decreases in perceived stress, decreases in anxiety and lower cortisol levels along with decreases in fatigue and insomnia.

 Sharpens Focus and Memory

 As you might expect of an herb that reduces stress, it might also boost your mental performance.
 In a review of 5 clinical studies, older adults experienced the most benefit.
-It’s theorized the compound withaferin A has antioxidant effects on the brain helping alleviate the negative impact of inflammation.
+It’s theorized the compound withaferin A has antioxidant effects on the brain helping alleviate the negative impact of inflammation; it also mimics GABA which induces sleep faster and increases the duration of sleep resulting in improved memory and focus.

 Specific cognitive functions that were enhanced included